Levy Transfer Application Form

 Local NHS organisations are seeking opportunities to share their apprenticeship levy with organisations that support health and social care provision in Staffordshire and Stoke-on-Trent.

 If you have an annual pay bill of over £3 million pounds you are a levy payer.

 What is the apprenticeship levy transfer?

-- Since May 2018, levy-paying employers can transfer up to a maximum of 10 per cent of the value of their annual levy fund to any other employer, or apprenticeship training agency.
-From April 2019 this has increased, and employers will be able to transfer up to 25 per cent of their annual levy fund.
+- Levy paying employers can transfer up to a maximum of 25 per cent of their annual levy fund to any other employer, or apprenticeship training agency.

 - Provided they do not exceed the transfer cap, employers can make transfers to as many other employers or apprenticeship training agencies as they choose.

 - Transferred funds are used to pay for the training and assessment cost of apprenticeships.

 - Transfers are managed through the apprenticeship service, with payments made monthly from the sending employer account into the receiving employer account.